molivo123/CPSC-350/Assignment2350/README#2.md

 Matthew Olivo
 #2314084
 Assignment 2
-Jeremy Anderson is my partner
+Jeremy Anderson is my partner, but our work is in separate repository's